xuyennguyen/rojo/README.md

 > texture_resource<ogl3_backend> texture = device.createTexture();
 > ```

-Well not necessarily, for one, since this library is a C++11 library you can simply use the `auto` keyword to create a resource (by using your `graphics_device` to create your resource object). e.g.
+Well this is not necessarily, for one, since this library is a C++11 library you can simply use the `auto` keyword to create a resource (by using your `graphics_device` to create your resource object). e.g.

 ```c++
 auto texture = device.createTexture();